Gregory Blaxland, William Wentworth and William Lawson.

 There is another complication in all this.
 If there is to be a replacement monument, should it remain at the Katoomba site, or be placed where the 1813 expedition ended?
 Oddly enough there were claims of another marked tree at Mount Blaxland, and photos as well.

 It should be noted that Mt.
 Blaxland is on private property.
-Regardless of any decision, I do love the concluding lines in a poem written by Roderick Quinn, in 1920;
+Regardless of any decision, I do love those concluding lines in a poem written by Roderick Quinn, in 1920;

 UPDATE – The Blue Mountains Council responded to this story.
 The government grant was awarded in August 2018.
-Council are currently formulating plans for an upgrade of the whole site.
+Council are still formulating plans for an upgrade of the whole site.

 I have included your blog in INTERESTING BLOGS in FRIDAY FOSSICKING at